pgrit/beampdf/README.md

 ## Using beampdf

 Currently, no binaries are provided.
-Only tested on Windows, but should run on any platform supported by Avalonia and MuPDF.NET.
+Only tested on Windows and Linux, but should run on any platform supported by Avalonia and MuPDF.NET.

 To run from source, install the [.NET SDK](https://dotnet.microsoft.com/en-us/download) and run
 ```